I want to share a little about the evolution of PROJECT TALK + LISTEN.

 Its seed began to grow while walking and talking with my teenage grandchildren.
 We walked, telling and listening to each other's thoughts and feelings about whatever came up.
 I wondered how they were experiencing and talking with their friends about the 2016 presidential election outcome.
 I was curious about their cares, concerns, and interests.
 I wanted to connect with them.
 I felt grateful for their openness and trust.

 I was also conducting a personal experiment.

-At that time I had begun to notice how I reacted to what I heard, whether it was my husband, daughter, a speaker at an event, someone in the news, or a friend.
+At that time I had begun to notice how I reacted to what I heard, whether it was my husband, daughter, a child, a speaker at an event, someone in the news, or a friend.
 I found that even though I was quiet, my mind was active.
 Too often I was evaluating what I heard.
 My thoughts were either agreeing or disagreeing or judging: "Me too," or "That's not what I would do" or "That seems rational in how she thought that through."

 I saw that my reactions created a postage-stamp-size view of what was expressed and cut off my curiosity about the talker's experience, idea, and inner world.